CppComet/comet-server/docs/API/JavaScript API/JavaScript API.md

 ```

 Field server_info.user_id in incoming message fills out by some information besides zero just if message was sent to channel from JavaScript API and sender was authorized on comet server.
-Also it contains sender’s user_id.
+Also, it contains sender’s user_id.
 # Getting the last messages from channel
-The comet server includes possibility to activate storing the last N messages mechanism for some channels.
+The comet server includes possibility to activated storing the last N messages mechanism for some channels.

 ___
 Logging of transferred messages may be activate by CometQL query to table “[pipes_settings](/docs/API/CometQL/CometQL%20API)”.